CJ 500 Foundations of Criminal Law and Procedure 3 CR

-CJ 510 Criminal Profiling 3 CH
+CJ 510 Criminal Profiling 3 CR

 Studies the process of identifying characteristics associated with individuals who become criminal sociopaths.
 Sociological theories of crime causation are used in the examination of criminal typology.

-CJ 511 Emergency Management 3 CH
+CJ 511 Emergency Management 3 CR

 Examines the policies and systems necessary to govern in situations of conflict and uncertainty.
 Explores appropriate responses to serious incidents and disasters.
 Evaluates early warning systems and prevention strategies.
 Students learn the techniques involved in planning and preparing for crises, and forecasting potential crisis situations.